-G Suite Marketplace app developers must adhere to the Marketplace's listing requirements, program policies, and Developer Agreement, which requires developers to be clear in setting forth the terms under which they offer their services.
+Google Workspace Marketplace app developers must adhere to the Marketplace's listing requirements, program policies, and Developer Agreement, which requires developers to clearly present the terms under which they offer their services.

 The developer is responsible for supporting their app.
 They are responsible for ensuring that it works well for you and your users.
 To help you determine if an app is trustworthy before you install it from the Marketplace or allowlist it, on the app’s listing page you can review:

 - Information in the Overview tab about the developer and the app, such as the Google Workspace products the app works in, its details, and screenshots

 - Permissions that the app is requesting in the Permissions tab to ensure that these meet your organizational policies